IMPORT TARIFFS - LATEST NEWS & UPDATES

 • Apply for Exemptions: Some goods may qualify for tariff exemptions.
 It's worth checking the regulations.

-Non-Tariff Types of Trade Barriers Definition
+Non-Tariff Trade Barriers

-Non-tariff trade barriers are restrictions that countries use to control and regulate the amount of trade across their borders without tariffs.
-They can take many forms and create challenges for importers by causing delays or limiting what goods that can be brought into a country.
-Unlike tariffs, which are taxes levied on imports, non-tariff barriers are often regulatory or procedural.
+Non-tariff trade barriers are restrictions that countries use to control and regulate goods and services across their borders.
+They can take many forms and create challenges for importers by limiting what goods that can be brought into a country or requiring extra steps before entry that could result in delays if not handled correctly.

 Here are some examples of non-tariff trade barriers that U.S. importers may encounter: